The FinCEN Real Estate Rule Explained: What Title Companies & Closing Attorneys Must Know (2026)

 2. Which Title Companies and Closing Attorneys Must Comply?

-The FinCEN real estate rule applies broadly to anyone who provides a "closing or settlement service" in a qualifying residential real estate transfer.
-The regulation identifies a specific cascade of covered persons — the first of whom is present at a qualifying closing bears the primary reporting obligation.
+When the rule is legally in effect, it applies broadly to anyone who provides a "closing or settlement service" in a qualifying residential real estate transfer.
+The regulation identifies a specific cascade of covered persons-the first qualifying party in the waterfall bears the primary reporting obligation.

 The Five-Tier Reporting Cascade